-Call Azure Function From SharePoint Framework
+Call Azure Function From SPFX Webpart

-Call Azure Function From SharePoint Framework
+Call Azure Function From SPFX Webpart

-What exactly we will perform here ?
+What exactly will we perform here?

-• We will create an Azure HTTP triggered Function.
+• We will create an Azure HTTP-triggered Function.

 Create The Azure Function

-Well, Lets create an Azure HTTP triggered function using the Azure Portal.
-Follow the below steps to create the Azure Function
+Well, let’s create an Azure HTTP-triggered function using the Azure Portal.
+Follow the steps below to create the Azure Function

-Step-1: Login to Azure Portal (https://portal.azure.com/)
+1. Log in to Azure Portal (https://portal.azure.com/)

 How To Create Azure Function Apps In The Azure Portal